keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 sequence.
 We would quickly start to overfit and memorize our training set, without any increase in our ability to generalize to unseen examples.

-Enter **pre-training**, which will allow us to learn on a larger corpus, and transfer our knowledge to the `SST-2` task.
-And enter **KerasNLP**, which will allow us to pre-train a particularly powerful model, the transformer, with ease.
+Enter **pretraining**, which will allow us to learn on a larger corpus, and transfer our knowledge to the `SST-2` task.
+And enter **KerasNLP**, which will allow us to pretrain a particularly powerful model, the Transformer, with ease.

 ---
-## Pre-training
+## Pretraining

 To beat our baseline, we will leverage the `WikiText103` dataset, an unlabeled collection of wikipedia articles that is much bigger than than `SST-2`.